 There’s an increase in material product demand across the United States, but a decrease of truck drivers willing to haul cargo.
 It makes sense trucking companies are shifting gears and allowing technology to assist their drivers.
 When technology can help to prevent accidents, it seems ridiculous not to incorporate them into the job.
 Not only does on-board technology ensure the safety of their employees, but it cuts costs.
 It can save companies hundreds of thousands of dollars in litigation expenses.

 Unfortunately, despite all these improvements, accidents still happen.
-And when it happens to you, you need a car collision attorney in Houston.
+And when it happens to you, you need a car collision attorney in West Houston.

 Trucking Industry & Truck Driver Resources